Psycarlo/marrypsy/Stats.md

-Note: All body stats have the cs - can't see - option
+Note: All body stats but skincolor have the cs - can't see - option

 # Female stats